-Section 25400 prohibits a person from carrying a firearm concealed within any vehicle or 8 upon the person.
-Section 25850 prohibits from carrying a loaded firearm "in any public place or 9 on any public street in an incorporate city or in any public place or on any public street in a 10 11 prohibited area of unincorporated territory."
+Section 25400 prohibits a person from carrying a firearm concealed within any vehicle or 6 7 upon the person.
+Section 25850 prohibits from carrying a loaded firearm "in any public place or on any public street in an incorporate city or in any public place or on any public street in a 8 9 prohibited area of unincorporated territory."
 Neither statute contains any exceptions to its rule.
-When considered in conjunction with section 26350 (openly carrying an unloaded firearm is 12 prohibited), but for one narrow exception these statutes represent a total ban on public carry in 13 14 California and subject anyone caught with a firearm in public to criminal prosecution.
-The 15 exception is provided in sections 25655 and 26010: an individual may avoid prosecution for 16 public carry by obtaining a license under section 26150 or section 26155.
+10 When considered in conjunction with section 26350 (openly carrying an unloaded firearm is 11 prohibited), but for one narrow exception, these statutes represent a total ban on public carry of a 12 firearm in California and subject anyone caught with a firearm in public to criminal prosecution.
+The exception is provided in sections 25655 and 26010: an individual may avoid prosecution for 13 14 public carry by obtaining a license under section 26150 or section 26155.

-Sections 26150 and 26155 outline the requirements for obtaining a concealed carry 17 license.5 The two statutes are essentially identical.
-One (§ 26150) applies when the sheriff is the 18 19 licensing authority and the other (§ 26155) when the city chief of police is the licensing authority.
-20 For the remainder of this order the Court will refer to section 26150 as the relevant statute.
-To 21 obtain a license an applicant must, at a minimum, meet four criteria:
+Sections 26150 and 26155 outline the requirements for obtaining a concealed carry license.4 The two statutes are essentially identical.
+One (§ 26150) applies when the sheriff is the licensing authority and the other (§ 26155) when the city chief of police is the licensing authority.
+For the remainder of this order the Court will refer to section 26150 as the relevant statute.
+To obtain a license an applicant must, at a minimum, meet four criteria: